uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 > We will not discuss function overloads in more detail as it's out of scope for this book.

 But this obviously gets very tedious and error-prone for most cases.
-Instead TypeScript allows us to use **generics** to specify that some code does not depend on the concrete types and only cares about the relation between certain types.
+Instead, TypeScript allows us to use **generics** to specify that some code doesn't depend on the concrete types and only cares about the relation between certain types.

 ### Generic Functions